PeerPesa/Stellar.PeerPESA/README.md

 ![Send Money Form](https://github.com/user-attachments/assets/877d4553-5c8a-4604-bcaf-890e2fe3ade3)

-The DApp will convert the xlm amount to the local currency of the selected country.
+The DApp will convert the XLM amount to the local currency of the selected country.

 ### Step 4: Confirmation